Rule Change: Open

 - amends the compensation threshold in relation to directed participant additional compensation claims so that it applies per direction and not per trading interval, enabling directed participants to recover the costs they incur when providing a service under direction

-- does not change the threshold as it relates to affected participant compensation, given that the Commission is recommending that affected participant compensation only be payable in respect of interventions which trigger intervention pricing under the revised regional reference node test.
+- does not change the threshold as it relates to affected participant compensation, given the Commission’s recommendation in the final report of the Investigation into intervention mechanisms in the NEM that affected participant compensation only be payable in respect of interventions which trigger intervention pricing under the revised regional reference node test.

 Background – rule change request